thanlong/VMOSPro_RootXposed_Terminal/README.md

 Always update!!!

 v1.12: New function: `Mount real storage`.
-Mount your device storage to `/sdcard/real_storage` in VMOS Pro so you can access your files in real phone storage in virtual machine.
+Mount your device storage to `/sdcard/real_storage` in VMOS Pro so you can access your files in real phone storage (internal and external storage) from virtual machine.

 v1.11: Update `root.sh` script.